 The data published in June 2023 by the Joseph Rowntree Foundation (JRF) is the most recent "Cost of Living Tracker, Summer 2023", and focusses on the deepening effects of the cost of living and fuel cost crises on the nation's poorer population.
-Their previous research highlighted low-income households' finances continue to buckle under the pressure of the cost of living crisis, as 7.2 million are going without the basics, and 4.7 million are behind on their bills.
+Their previous research highlighted low-income households' finances continue to buckle under the pressure of the cost-of-living crisis, as 7.2 million are going without the basics, and 4.7 million are behind on their bills.
 They also found that households on the very lowest incomes are struggling the most, with three quarters of those in the bottom 20% of incomes going without food or other basic essentials like clothing or toiletries.
 This new research shows that the impact of rising prices while having low incomes and no savings, especially for food, has meant 5.5 million low-income households have had to cut down on or skip meals because they can't afford food.
 Four million reported going hungry, and 2.7 million have reported having a poor diet because of these crises.

 Low-income households are struggling to afford their bills, with 4.5 million in arrears, and 2.6 million holding high cost credit loans with loan sharks, doorstep lenders, payday lenders or pawnshops.
-Given the economic outlook of inflation falling slowly and interest rates remaining high for some time, we are concerned about low-income households' access to the lifeline of affordable credit, as 2.8 million have been declined loans in the last two years.
 JRF's report outlined the concern regarding the health and wellbeing impacts of the crises, with millions unable to afford a healthy diet, and those going without essentials more likely to need NHS healthcare services.
 For low-income households on UC, around 90% are going without essentials for the third survey in a row, despite the usual uprating of benefits with inflation and temporary cost of living payments.
-These levels of hardship cannot become 'baked in' as the UK's new normal.
+These levels of hardship are also becoming 'benchmark' with no reprieve in the foreseeable future.

-JRF is again calling on the Government to implement an Essentials Guarantee, to ensure that, at a minimum, the basic rate of UC at least covers life's essentials and that support can never be pulled below that level.
+JRF is again calling on the new Government to implement an Essentials Guarantee, to ensure that, at a minimum, the basic rate of UC at least covers life's essentials and that support can never be pulled below that level.
 People on UC, private renters and young adults are all seeing rising and worrying levels of hardship.
-The report makes clear that the government support provided so far in the cost of living crisis hasn't been sufficient to stem the rising tide of hardship for millions of families on the lowest incomes up and down the country, and this they warned the government about, back in May/June 2022.
+The report makes clear that government support provided so far in the cost-ofliving crisis hasn't been sufficient to stem the rising tide of hardship for millions of families on the lowest incomes up and down the country, and this they warned the previous government about, back in 2022.